 There are moments in After Lucia (Después de Lucía) when you can’t help but look away from the screen.
 That’s not because the movie is particularly graphic or explicit.
-Writer-director Michel Franco, who won the Un Certain Regard prize at last year’s Cannes Film Festival for this movie, is able to arouse such strong emotions in the viewer, they sometimes become too much to bear.
+Writer-director Michel Franco, who won the Un Certain Regard prize at last year’s Cannes Film Festival, is able to arouse such strong emotions in the viewer, they sometimes become too much to bear.
 They’re overwhelming.

 Using a style strongly influenced by Michael Haneke — his clinical use of mise-en-scène, achingly long takes and an aura of dread — Franco tells the story of Alejandra (Tessa Ia), a pretty, intelligent and somewhat naive teenager who moves from Puerto Vallarta to Mexico City with her father Roberto (Hernán Mendoza) after her mother dies in a car crash.
 At first, Alejandra blends in well at the upper-class school, making friends with the popular kids and getting invited to parties.
 When they ask about her mother, she tells them she stayed in Puerto Vallarta, opting to keep her grief quiet.